sensu/sensu-alpha-documentation/07-events.md

 In Sensu 1.x, we offer manual event resolution through the POST /resolve endpoint.
 In Sensu 2.x, POST /events can do that and more!

-If you want to use sensuctl to manually resolve an event, you can use the `resolve` subcommand which will resolve the output and set the status to 0.
+If you want to use sensuctl to manually resolve an event, the `resolve` subcommand will resolve the output and set the status to 0.

 > sensuctl event resolve apollo-11 moon-landing